-Many gardeners use gardening containers, pots and planters for seasonal plants, such as bulbs in spring, colourful bedding in summer, and grasses or foliage plants through autumn and winter.
-Container gardening allows you to ring the changes year on year, trying out different combinations, alternative colour themes and a range of plant varieties.
+Many gardeners use gardening containers, pots, and planters for seasonal plants, such as bulbs in spring, colorful bedding in summer, and grasses or foliage plants through autumn and winter.
+Container gardening allows you to ring the changes year on year, trying out different combinations, alternative color themes, and a range of plant varieties.

 Experiment with container gardening.
 Use pots to assess the success of various plant combinations.
 Try something new, change it immediately if it does not work, or give it a few weeks and then alter the arrangement if necessary.